 Unfortunately there is no magic pill to ‘cure’ back pain, but after many years of working with clients suffering from various degrees of the condition, I have seen firsthand how such pain can be managed and alleviated.
 While exercising and stretching under the guidance of a knowledgeable practitioner plays a huge part in this, I believe that understanding your back pain is of utmost importance.

-While I could discuss this subject for weeks, I’ve identified four core concepts to help provide you with a better understanding of low back pain, the cause of...
+While I could discuss this subject for weeks, I’ve identified four core concepts to help provide you with a better understanding of lower back pain, the...

 My favorite comfort food recipe is this broccoli salad.

-I requested this at every holiday as I have always been a big a huge broccoli fan (my mom said I would see it in the freezer and go nuts as a baby)
+I requested this at every holiday as I have always been a big fan of broccoli. broccoli fan.
+(My mom said I would see it in the freezer and go nuts as a baby!)

 What I love about this specific recipe is you can tweak it to your liking adding more or less of each of the ingredients as desired.

-She is 85 years young and has been taking Pilates with me for five years.
+She is 85 years young and has been taking Pilates with us for five years.
 With her positive “can do” attitude she is very inspiring to all in the class.
-She always has a smile on her face when she walks into the Studio.
+She always has a smile on her face when she walks into the studio.
 We sat down to talk about her Pilates experience and I asked her the following questions.

 “My favorite exercises are anything that involves stretching or intense abdominal work.”

-“To take a class or private session with Genine.
+“To take a class or private session at Pilates in the Grove.
 She is very good at explaining and modifying exercises.
 She is always in an “up mood” so she motivates you to do more.
-She also assists you if you are having trouble with a certain Pilates...
+She also assists you if you are having trouble...

 Lately, I have been working with many golfers who are finding that Pilates has greatly improved their strength and flexibility and as a result, increased their golf score.